 Advanced Backgammon Vols.
 1 & 2 (1991) - Bill Robertie

 This two-volume set of problems is a very natural next step for solid intermediates who have absorbed the fundamental lessons in Magriel’s Backgammon.
 Originally published in a single volume in 1984, this thorough revision doubles the problem count to 400 and divides the material into separate volumes on “Positional” and “Technical” play.
 Students of the game will be introduced to several useful “reference positions” — highly specific scenarios that, once mastered, can guide play in situations you’re bound to encounter over and over again.
 (The emphasis on cube action is particularly valuable, given that Magriel gives scant attention to this crucial element of backgammon).
-As with all books written in the pre-bot era, some of the solutions have been found inaccurate, but it’s well worth hunting down an online list of “corrections” so you can annotate your copy — or purchase Jeremy Bagai’s Classic Backgammon Revisited for a thoughtful look at these “problem problems.”
+As with all books written in the pre-bot era, some of the solutions have been found inaccurate, so it’s well worth annotating your copy with corrections to be found in Jeremy Bagai’s Classic Backgammon Revisited (see below).

 *3 "Matchquiz" books from Gammon Press (1994) - Kit Woolsey